Things I Have Gleaned

 By William Fraser

 I was recently asked about what I had learned from the financial books I have read.
 One thing that I found was that there were certain common recommendations in all of them.
-As a result, I have put together my take on the main behaviors for financial wellness.
+As a result, I have put together my take on the main behaviours for financial wellness.

 Start by keeping track of your spending.
 Almost all of the writers suggest that a person keep track of their spending for a month or more.
 Write down everything that is spent in a month—from monthly bills, such as mortgages, to smaller items like coffees.
 Fuel for your car, bus or admission tickets should all be included.
 Understanding that there may be items that you will never purchase again, include them nevertheless.
 While you may not buy a lottery ticket next month, you may buy a few boxes of Girl Guide cookies.
 Remember that you cannot have more money going out than coming in.